MansurAshraf/uncommon-configuration/README.md

 + Encryption and decryption using both symmetric and asymmetric keys.

-+ Support for nested configuration.
++ Support for nested properties.

 + Uniform API for reading YAML, JSON, system variables and Java properties files.